Over time, the value of a piece of real estate will fluctuate up and down.

-But, in real estate there is always a certain amount of risk.
+But, of course, in real estate there is always a certain amount of risk.

-When your home appreciates you have more equity to borrow against, and you'll generate a bigger profit when you sell.
+When your home appreciates you have more resources to borrow against, and you'll create a higher profit when you sell.

 Choosing a real estate agent in Santa Barbara who is familiar with the factors that drive local prices is the most important factor.

-The economy is believed to be the top factor impacting real estate appreciation.
+The economy is believed to be the most crucial factor impacting real estate appreciation.

-mortgage rates, employment, job growth, government programs and a handful of other national determinants have a measurable impact on your house's worth.
+interest rates, employment, job growth, government programs and a lot of other national factors have a definite impact on your home's value.

-However, your house's value and the factors that play the most significant role in its appreciation depend on the local Santa Barbara economy and housing market.
+However, your house's value and the elements that play the biggest role in its appreciation are specific to the local Santa Barbara economy and housing market.

-So those regions generally appreciate, or carry their value consistently, year to year.
+So these communities usually appreciate, or keep their value consistently, year to year.

-Trends in home sales - How quickly are houses selling?
-Are sellers having to discount much?
-Some information can often be obtained from public records, but a good agent with a login to the local MLS will usually provide a more complete picture.
+Prior home sales - How long are homes up for sale before closing?
+Are sellers needing to discount much?
+A lot of data can often be obtained from public records, but a good agent with access to the local MLS will usually be able to provide a more complete picture.

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a good blend of jobs in an area, or does it rely upon just one industry?
-Is the blend of commercial and residential zoning changing?
+Economic factors - Have companies moved into or away from an area?
+Are local businesses hiring?
+Is there a nice mix of jobs in an area, or does it count on just one industry?